espnet/espnet/doc/espnet2_tutorial.md

 ESPnet2 supports models trained with the (RNN-)Tranducer loss, aka Transducer models.
 Currently, two versions of these models exist within ESPnet2: one under `asr` and the other under `asr_transducer`.
 The first one is designed as a supplement of CTC-Attention ASR models while the second is designed independently and purely for the Transducer task.
 For that, we rely on `ESPnetASRTransducerModel` instead of `ESPnetASRModel` and a new task called `ASRTransducerTask` is used in place of `ASRTask`.

 For the user, it means two things.
 First, some features or modules may not be supported depending on the version used.
 Second, the usage of some common ASR features or modules may differ between the models.
-In addition, some core modules (e.g.: `preencoder` or `postencoder`) may be missing in the standalone version until futher testing.
+In addition, some core modules (e.g.: `preencoder` or `postencoder`) may be missing in the standalone version until validation.

 ***The following sections of this tutorial are dedicated to the introduction of the version under asr_transducer***.
 In that regards, the user should keep in mind that most features described here are not available in the first version.